Pilots of a Boeing 737 MAX have declared an emergency and turned around over Brittany after several passengers were injured by severe turbulence.

 The Boeing 737 MAX took off from runway 15 and climbed to 35,000 feet then entered French airspace when the crew declared an emergency (squawk 7700).

-After almost one hour in the air, the aircraft (registration EI-HGO) turned around then descended to FL100 after severe turbulence caused multiple injuries on board according to The Aviation Herald.
-Passengers reported cabin service was in progress with the carts in the aisle.
+After almost one hour in the air, the aircraft (registration EI-HGO) turned around then descended to FL100 after severe turbulence caused multiple injuries on board according to a doctor on board telling AIRLIVE.

 The flight returned to Birmingham and landed 1 hour and 32 minutes after departure then was parked on remote stand of the airport for paramedics to assist the passengers.